 We take a risk-based approach to assessing and managing risks.
-As at end of March 2020 in addition to our routine standard technical audits, we have conducted six full SMETA audits on high-risk suppliers.
+As at end of March 2021 in addition to our routine food safety technical audits, we have conducted 2 full SMETA audits on high-risk suppliers.
+A number of additional SMETA audits had been scheduled but have been delayed due to COVID-19 travel restrictions.